moggers87/proog/README.rst

 Turing complete.
 So I wanted to make mail server that was opinionated about how it would work.
 My way or the highway.

-On the other hand, neither of thme really offer any sane way for me to implement something like Inboxen.
+On the other hand, neither of them really offer any sane way for me to implement something like Inboxen.
 I like Salmon, but I still had to put Postfix in front of it for various reasons.